abmtafsir/open_tool/open_road_installation_guide.md

 ## Introduction:
+This is the installation process of openroad opentool in our local pc.

 ## Pre Requisite:
-1. It is recommended to use the terminal on wsl or ubuntu
+1. It is recommended to use the terminal on wsl or Ubuntu

 ## Steps:
 1. Open terminal on Ubuntu
 2. Clone and Install Dependencies: